bwein-net/contao-migrate-pa2-gallery/Readme.md

-# Migration of short URLs to URL rewrites for Contao Open Source CMS
+# Migration of photoalbums2 to gallery for Contao Open Source CMS

-Since the extension [fritzmg/contao-short-urls](https://packagist.org/packages/fritzmg/contao-short-urls) has been abandoned, you should use [terminal42/contao-url-rewrite](https://packagist.org/packages/terminal42/contao-url-rewrite).
+Since the extension [craffft/contao-photoalbums2](https://packagist.org/packages/craffft/contao-photoalbums2) is not maintained and does not support Contao 5, you can use [bwein-net/contao-gallery](https://packagist.org/packages/bwein-net/contao-gallery).
-This bundle provides a migration for short URLs to URL rewrites.
+This bundle provides a migration for photoalbums2 to gallery.

 ## Installation